Find a Community

 One example is our Bridge to Rediscovery Program, a type of Montessori-based dementia program offered exclusively at Five Star Senior Living communities.
 This program is designed to provide a safe, nurturing environment that offers seniors living with Alzheimer’s disease a place to flourish.

-If you’d like to know more about our Bridge to Rediscovery program or to see one of our memory care neighborhoods, find a community near you and schedule a tour.
+If you’d like to know more about our Bridge to Rediscovery program contact us.
+Or to see one of our memory care neighborhoods, find a community near you and schedule a tour.

 Maybe it’s ironic—or maybe it’s fitting—but it’s kind of amazing how many memorable things can happen in a memory care community, where residents are experiencing Alzheimer’s or other forms of dementia.
 Dan Hass can testify to that.
 Dan, who served as executive director of Overlook Green Senior Living, a Five Star assisted living and memory care community in Pittsburgh, PA, saw it happen time and time again in a weekly Bible study group he ran for Overlook Green residents.